ray-project/ray/doc/source/ray-observability/getting-started-program.rst

     0   task_running_300_seconds  RUNNING: 2      NORMAL_TASK
     1   Actor.__init__            FINISHED: 2     ACTOR_CREATION_TASK

-The following command will list all the actors from the cluster.
+The following command lists all the actors from the cluster:

 .. code-block:: bash